-&lt;sup>1 Restructuring Provision includes provisions for corporate entity restructuring and employee termination benefits.
-The restructuring is expected to be completed within the next year.
+Restructuring Provision includes provisions for corporate entity restructuring and employee termination benefits.
+The restructuring was completed during the year.

-NOTE 22: DERIVATIVE FINANCIAL LIABILITY
+Note 22: DERIVATIVE FINANCIAL LIABILITY

-CONSOLIDATED 2010 2009 \$'000 \$'000 HOMELOANS LIMITED 2010 2009 \$'000 \$'000 Derivative financial liability classified as held for trading (i) 427 1,060 - -
+CONSOLIDATED 2011 2010 \$'000 \$'000 HOMELOANS LIMITED 2011 \$'000 2010 \$'000 Derivative financial liability classified as held for trading (i) 206 427 - -

 (i) The Group uses interest rate swaps for interest risk management purposes.
-Some of the loans and advances have fixed interest rates.
+Some of the loans and advances within the RMT SPV's have fixed interest rates.
 In order to protect against rising interest rates, the Group has entered into fixed interest swap contracts under which it has right to receive interest at a variable rate and to pay interest at fixed rates.
 The swaps are used as an effective alternative to physical assets in order to achieve a desired level of total exposure and as a means to manage interest rate risk.